ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 #

 ```
-By using a script like the above expects program to take input as an argument.
+Using a script like the above expects the program to take input as an argument.
 Also, the way memory address is used as input is not so straightforward.
 (Is your system Little- or Big-endian?)

 ***Use gdb or similar programs to analyze your program.
 Disassembling might be helpful.
-Find a suitable address, and figure out what should be overflowed with it, and how to get the correct values into it, and finally execute the function this way.***
+Find a suitable address, figure out what should be overflowed with it, and how to get the correct values into it, and finally execute the function this way.***

 > ***1. Return your whole program with new function as code snippet!***